sealfur/sealfur-com/src/posts/210119141104-things-learnt-so-far.md

 author: 'Joshua Kinal'
 date: '2021-01-19'
 tags: ['web design', 'build in public', 'continuous improvement']
-lead: 'In which I write about the things I have learnt, up to this point, in building a brand new website.'
+summary: 'In which I write about the things I have learnt, up to this point, in building a brand new website.'
 ---

 I’ve learnt so much in the past few weeks while trying to build this website.
 Here’s some nuggets.